Enterprise Resource Planning (ERP)

 Previously Undiscovered

-Previously unknown insights that Stakholders where completely unaware of that were unearthed during user research.
+Previously unknown insights that Stakholders were unaware of that were unearthed during user research.

 Supply Management